What is a small business grant?

 There are grants for startups but they’re not going to fund your whole business.
 They might cover the costs of getting professional advice to create a business or financial plan, specific training, or investment in equipment.
 They’re aimed at getting your foot on the ladder – it’s still up to you to climb it.

 Grants for research and development (R&D) are more plentiful, especially for innovative products and processes.
 These grants can help you plan, develop, test and refine your idea.
 They may take you through several stages but ultimately you’ll have to find the final funds to go to market with your concept.
 Check out Innovate UK for these types of grants.

-How to apply for a small business grant
+How to apply for a small business grant in the UK

 The money might be free but you’ll need to show why you deserve it.